curl/curl-www/docs/adv_2018-b3bf.md

 AFFECTED VERSIONS
 -----------------

-- Affected versions: libcurl 7.1 to and including 7.57.0
+- Affected versions: curl 6.0 to and including 7.57.0
-- Not affected versions: libcurl >= 7.58.0
+- Not affected versions: curl >= 7.58.0

 libcurl is used by many applications, but not always advertised as such.

 THE SOLUTION
 ------------

-In libcurl version 7.58.0, custom `Authorization:` headers will be limited the same way other such headers is controlled within libcurl: they will only be sent to the host used in the original URL unless libcurl is told that it is ok to pass on to others using the `CURLOPT_UNRESTRICTED_AUTH` option.
+In curl version 7.58.0, custom `Authorization:` headers will be limited the same way other such headers is controlled within curl: they will only be sent to the host used in the original URL unless curl is told that it is ok to pass on to others using the `CURLOPT_UNRESTRICTED_AUTH` option.

 **NOTE**: this solution creates a slight change in behavior.
 Users who actually want to pass on the header to other hosts now need to give curl that